E-commerce Platform

 Project: New Features Integration & Redesign

-Responsibilities: Competitive analysis, User surveys and interviews, User personas, Task flows, Journey maps, wireframes and prototype, High fidelity prototype, Usability tests.
+Responsibilities: Competitive analysis, User surveys and interviews, User personas, Task flows, Journey maps, wireframes, and prototype, High fidelity prototype, Usability tests.

 The Design Brief

-Clients Requirements & Problem
+Client’s Requirements & Problem

-Our clients express a desire to redesign ONLY the time slots reservation section and make them more efficient.
+Our clients express a desire to redesign ONLY the time slots reservation section and make it more efficient.
 They gave us one week to research and find the best solution to meet their requirements.

 Project Goal

-SoloThe following case study is focused on screens from where shopper can:
+The following case study is focused on screens where the shopper can:

 1. Select the shopping mode